 PTSD Service Dog Program

-We train service dogs for veterans with post traumatic stress, traumatic brain injuries or military sexual trauma.
+Operation Therapy was created to train service dogs for veterans with post traumatic stress disorder, traumatic brain injuries, or military sexual trauma.
 Our program has been designed to lead the industry in ethical breeding standards, as well as the training of both dogs and the veterans who will incorporate them into their lives.
-And we do it all at no cost to the veterans.
+There is no cost to veterans for any of our services and programs.

 Our nation was formed on a single day, July 4th 1776.
 And while we’re all grateful for what the Founding Fathers accomplished, we often fail to fully appreciate and care for the men, women, and even animals who have served and sacrificed every one of the 89,000+ days since the beginning, so that we can all enjoy our freedom.
 The physical and mental trauma that many return with can be profound, making it difficult to readjust to the life they left behind to protect the country.
 Many suffer social withdrawal, become addicted to drugs or alcohol, and most devastatingly, commit suicide.